playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 > Why doesn't our markup look like that already?

-The reason our markup isn't correct is because we're creating non-default host elements in our Angular components.
+The reason our markup isn't correct is that we're creating non-default host elements in our Angular components.

 ### Angular Host Elements and Bindings